MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 **To set a Minimum PO or Receipt number:**

-1. To activate the new functionality that this tool offers, simply mark the second check box next to Minimum PO/Receipt \# from the Professional Services Tools menu.
+1. To activate the new functionality that this tool offers, simply mark the second check box next to Minimum PO/Receipt \# from the Professional
+    Services Tools menu.
 Close the window.

-2. Open Microsoft Dynamics GP menu \>\> Tools \>\> Setup \>\> Purchasing \>\>
-    Purchase Order Processing, and then choose Additional \>\> Minimum PO Number.
+2. Open Microsoft Dynamics GP menu \>\> Tools \>\> Setup \>\> Purchasing \>\> Purchase Order Processing, and then choose Additional \>\> Minimum PO Number.

 3. Enter the minimum purchase order and receipt numbers.

 4. If you do not want to use previous PO or receipt numbers, select the check box to never default to a previous PO or receipt number.

     The Minimum PO Number Default and Minimum Receipt Number Default fields will be disabled.

-1. Choose Save.
+5. Choose Save.

+> [!NOTE]
-*This functionality will only work for document numbers that are the same length.
-If the next PO Number field is not the same length as the Minimum PO Number entered, then the system will function as it did without the customization.*
+> This functionality will only work for document numbers that are the same length.
+If the next PO Number field is not the same length as the Minimum PO Number entered, then the system will function as it did without the customization.

 ### Using POP Cost Defaulter